LKST1/COVID-19-Case-Tracker/README.md

 # Contribution
 Under the MIT license and the Open Source Project Initiative, I am also open for any kind of contribution to this project.
 If you want to contribute to this, just send a pull request with no hesitation!

+### Soon
+- soon will support Generated Country Flage  On screen and new Background Ig , Hope you Enjoy the Project :D